LJM-1997/NCOMMS-24-15301-T/AI-assisted cross-species prediction/Code/README.md

 * We also provide the data after preprocessing in **data_after_preprocessing.csv**.

 ## Model building
-* We provide a step-by-step workflow in ``$ cross_validation.ipynb`` to show the model training and experimental results.
+* We provide a step-by-step workflow in ``$ cross_validation.ipynb`` to show the model training and the experimental results.
 * This section takes **data_after_preprocessing.csv** as input.
-* The ``$ cross_validation.ipynb`` also includes the cross-validation code and results for cross-substrate and cross-photocatalyst prediction.
+* The ``$ cross_validation.ipynb`` also includes the cross-validation code and the results for cross-substrate and cross-photocatalyst prediction.